 - Wear pants or tights that are breathable but also don’t absorb water easily, since when you run the snowshoes will kick up snow on your back side.

 - If you are cutting the trail, good for you — an even better workout and adventure!
 If there are fresh skin tracks, it’s courtesy to try and stay out of them if the trail is wide enough.

 - Since it’s more work and your feet will get wet, plan on a 2-6 mile outing.
-You can go longer of course, but expect it to feel like 2x a dry run — take ample food/liquid and pay attention to your feet.
+You can go longer of course, but expect it to feel like 2x effort of a dry run — take ample food/liquid and pay attention to your feet.

 - Some cross country areas have snowshoe trails (or even allow use of the groomed ones if you stay to the side), which can make the outing less effortful.